opropriodanilomarto/zona_protegida/README.rst

 License
 -------

-This project is licensed under the MIT License.
+This project is licensed under `the MIT License <https://github.com/DaniloMartoDeCarvalho/zona_protegida?tab=MIT-1-ov-file#readme>`_.
 See the LICENSE file for more information.